What’s so famous about Gobi?

-The Mongolian Gobi Desert is often misunderstood.
-Many people imagine it as a lifeless desert, but in reality, it is:
+The Gobi Desert Facts: The Mongolian Gobi Desert is a vast desert that is often misunderstood.
+Many people think it’s a lifeless desert but in reality it’s:

-The Gobi Desert is the largest desert region in central Asia.
-It covers parts of northern and northwestern China, and of southern Mongolia.
-The Gobi Desert Landscape is about 1,295,000 square kilometers (500,000 sq mi) in size.
+Gobi Desert is the fifth largest desert region in central Asia.
+It covers parts of northern China, northwestern China, and southern Mongolia.
+Gobi Desert Landscapes is about 1,295,000 square kilometers (500,000 sq mi) in size.

-Gobi desert basin lying between the the Altai mountains, Mongolian steppes and Tibetan Plateau.
-China’s Xinjiang province (Inner Mongolia) is located near it too.
+Gobi desert is lying between the Altai mountains, Mongolian steppes, and Tibetan Plateau, bordered by significant mountain ranges such as the Altai, Hangayn, and Da Hinggan.
+China’s Xinjiang province (Inner Mongolia) is near it too.

-The Gobi desert was an important zone in the Great Mongol Empire, and many cities along the Ancient Silk Road are situated there.
-It is considered that the Gobi desert was created because the Tibetan Plateau (Himalayas) blocks the rain clouds that come to this region, resulting in less rainfall.
+Gobi desert area was an important zone in the Great Mongol Empire and many cities along the Ancient Silk Road are situated there.
+It’s believed that Gobi desert was created because the Tibetan Plateau (Himalayas) blocks the rain clouds that comes to this region, resulting less rainfall.

-Mongolian Gobi Desert is the second largest desert in Asia and the world’s fifth biggest single desert.
-The Mongolian Gobi is one of the driest desert in the world.
+Mongolian Gobi is the second largest desert in Asia and the 5th biggest single desert in the world.
+Mongolian Gobi is part of the Gobi, one of the driest deserts in the world.

-The Mongolian Gobi consists of 33 different regions, where the sandy desert makes up only 3%-5% of the total area.
-The Mongolian Gobi desert is made up of low mountains lying between Dund-Gobi, Umnugobi, Khovd, Gobi-Altai, and Bayan-khongor.
+Mongolian Gobi has 33 different regions, where the sandy desert makes up only 3-5% of the total area.
+Mongolian Gobi desert is made up of low mountains lying between Dund-Gobi, Umnugobi, Khovd, Gobi-Altai Mountains and Bayan-khongor.

 Nature resource in Gobi: